 Much like looking at a screen while driving, cell phone use is another all-too-common practice in transit today.
 A study by the Virginia Tech Transportation Institute showed that even reaching for a cell phone can by almost three times.

-Modern transit software can take away the distraction of a cell phone by putting voice or text capabilities into the onboard technology of the vehicle.
+Modern routing and scheduling software can take away the distraction of a cell phone by putting voice or text capabilities into the onboard technology of the vehicle.
 That way, if drivers do need to be messaged, they won't need to search for a phone.
 Talking while driving is still a dangerous and serious distraction, however, so transit agencies should have clear policies regarding use of technology for their employees.

 3. Consolidate job tasks.

 Historically, transit drivers often used a cell phone for messaging, a map or a GPS device for navigation, and a clipboard to record job details.
 These practices are still in use today and having to manage all these tools make drivers less efficient and more likely to be distracted.
-Modern transit software systems replace these tools with all-in-one solutions using a single, onboard piece of technology, making each stop easier and each drive safer.
+Modern transportation software solutions systems replace these tools with all-in-one solutions using a single, onboard piece of technology, making each stop easier and each drive safer.